alliander-opensource/license-scan-action/README.md

 Currently this Action revolves around the [OSS Review Toolkit (ORT) project](https://oss-review-toolkit.org/), but this might change in the future.
 If that were to change, it makes sense to branch off the ORT part of this Action into a separate Action.

+# License
+This project is licensed under the Apache License 2.0 - see [LICENSE](LICENSE) for details.

+# Contributing
+Please read [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) and [CONTRIBUTING](CONTRIBUTING.md) for details on the process for submitting pull requests to us.

+# Contact
+Please read [SUPPORT](SUPPORT.md) for how to connect and get into contact with the Power Gird Model project.